 Art 3-5: Students continue to work with a wide array of art materials as they refine their art and problem-solving skills through visual arts instruction.
 Our standards-based art program encourages students to explore and investigate content in art.
 Students are encouraged to select and use personally meaningful subject matter, symbols, and ideas to communicate meaning and express their faith.
 They continue to learn about great art from specific times periods or cultures.
 Every student has the opportunity to have his artwork displayed around the school, in our digital gallery on Artsonia.com, and to participate in the annual Lutheran Fine Arts Festival.

 At Faith Lutheran Academy, we seek first to praise the Lord’s name.
-We consider musical performance to be an important element of our school, and we develop children to be active participants in our Chapel Services and our Christmas and Easter Programs.
+We consider musical performance to be an important element of our school, and we develop children to be active participants in our special worship services and annual musical (4th and 5th grade only)

 Music K-2: Students are taught reading readiness, singing on pitch, notation skills, listening skills, and rhythm and movement.
 These are all designed to get our kids ready to play instruments, sing, and develop skills for the next level.
 We use a variety of technology and games to assist our students in acquiring the National Standards of Music.

-Music 3-5: Students are taught vocal production, notation, music history, ear-training, beginning composition, Recorder Karate, hand bells, drama, and puppetry.
+Music 3-5: Students are taught vocal production, notation, music history, ear-training, beginning composition, Recorder, and handbells.
 Each unit is designed with the National Standards of Music at the forefront.
-In grades 4 and 5, we offer a choir and a bell choir.
+In grades 4 and 5, we offer a choir and a handbell choir.
+In 5th grade we also offer percussion.
 The FLA Choir and Bell Choir get students involved in music performance at a higher level.
 We have our own performance schedule and perform for the Fine Arts programs at Faith Lutheran Middle School/High School.

 Library teaches literacy concepts based on an Elementary Librarian curriculum and technology concepts based onLearning.com.
 During library time, students have an opportunity to check out countless hard copy books for all grade levels and electronic books for upper-grade students throughout the school year.
 For primary grades, we focus on literacy concepts and fostering a love of reading.
 For upper-grade students, we focus on how to be information literate, including how to find and process information, while nurturing a lifelong love of reading.